-Platformer is a very popular video game genre.
+Platform games is a very popular video game genre.
 It was born back at the time of the game consoles and became a favorite with game players world wide.
-See below for a rating of the 10 best platform games for iPhone / iPod / iPad.
-Updated: November 22, 2013.
+See below for our rating of best platform games for iOS.
+Updated: February 19, 2015.

 |Lep's World 2||$0.99|